Skip to contents

 country

 A character vector of country codes.
-It can be either "all" (which returns the data for all countries), a vector of country names, or ISO3 country codes.
+It can be either "all" (which returns the data for all countries), a vector of country names or ISO 3166-1 alpha-3 country codes.
 See also countrycode::countrycode().

 adm_lvl